shackbarth/xtuple/README.md

 ### Why you might be interested in hacking on our software

 The xTuple platform provides a great starting point for business software in practically any industry.
-What you get for free is an entire stack to work on top of.
-A lot of business objects that you might want, like `Invoices`, `Currencies`, `Tasks` and `Contacts` (and about a hundred more) are already implemented.
+What you get for free is an entire stack to work on top of, and a lot of business objects that you might want, like `Invoices`, `Currencies`, `Tasks` and `Contacts` (and about a hundred more) are already implemented.